mozilla/django-product-details/README.md

 Caveats / Known Issues
 ----------------------
-While the management task will not overwrite existing files if the server returns bogus data (i.e., an empty document or unparseable JSON data), this library will also never delete a JSON file that was completely removed from the server.
+* While the management task will not overwrite existing files if the server returns bogus data (i.e., an empty document or unparseable JSON data), this library will also never delete a JSON file that was completely removed from the server.
 This is unlikely to happen very often, though.
+* If you import the feed somewhere, then remove the JSON files, running the management command will still try to run all imports and fail because it can't find the data.
+You'll need to comment out that import, run ``update_product_details``, then comment it back in.